massquantity/LibRecommender/doc/user_guide.md

 >>> model.predict(user=1, item=110, feats={"sex": "F", "occupation": 2, "age": 23})
 ```

-There is no need to specify a feature belongs to user or item, because these information has already been stored in model's `DataInfo` object.
+There is no need to specify a feature belongs to user or item, because this information has already been stored in model's `DataInfo` object.
 Note if you misspelled some feature names, e.g. "sex" -> "sax", the model will simply ignore this feature.
 If you pass a feature category that doesn't appear in training data, e.g. "sex" -> "bisexual", then it will be ignored too.

 If you want to predict on a whole dataset with features, you can use the `predict_data_with_feats` function.
 By setting `batch_size` to `None`, the model will treat all the data as one batch, which may cause memory issues: